 - Even amateur photographers can sell photos at microstock companies.
 Professionals no longer rule the world anymore.
 As long as you have a DSLR and a basic studio set up (which we will discuss later), you can earn money.

 - Follow the requirements carefully.
 Each company has strict requirements necessary to be approved for acceptance onto their site.
-High quality images are accepted, but these sites do reject submissions if they are look like snapshots, have poor composition, poor lighting, etc.
+High-quality images are accepted, but these sites do reject submissions if they look like snapshots, have poor composition, poor lighting, etc.

 - Research the competition.
-Spend a lot of time on the micro-stock websites and find the top selling pictures.
+Spend a lot of time on micro-stock websites and find top-selling pictures.
 These images will tell you a lot about what you need to do.
 Try to determine the common denomination and see why these pictures were selected.
 What made them top choices?
 What concepts did they represent?
 What d they have in common?

 - The tripod is your best friend.
 The trick to selling stock photos online is to invest in a tripod and use it every time.
 If you want to make money online, you have to use your tools to your advantage.
 A tripod will stabilize your image and keep it sharp every time.

 - Research the site before you begin submitting your images.
 Some are hard to break into, but others are easier.
 They also have different styles that they prefer, so it’s best to learn all you can before you make your submission.